chenxyzl/pitaya/docs/communication.md

 After the low level connection is established it is passed to the handler service to handle.
 The handler service is responsible for handling the lifecycle of the clients' connections.
 It reads from the low-level connection, decodes the received packets and handles them properly, calling the local server's handler if the target server type is the same as the local one or forwarding the message to the remote service otherwise.

-Pitaya has a configuration to define the number of concurrent messages being processed at the same time, both local and remote messages count for the concurrency, so if the server expects to deal with slow routes this configuration might need to be tweaked a bit.
-The configuration is `pitaya.concurrency.handler.dispatch`.

 ### Agent

 The agent entity is responsible for storing information about the client's connection, it stores the session, encoder, serializer, state, connection, among others.
 It is used to communicate with the client to send messages and also ensure the connection is kept alive.